dave-heslop74/FORCaist.github.io/chpc.md

 		</header>

 <!-- Content -->
-<p>FORCsensei has been built using Dask-based parallism (https://dask.org).
-This means you can use it on your laptop, but it will also readily scale up for use on clusters with a minimum of fuss.
+<p>FORCsensei has been built using Dask-based parallelism (https://dask.org).
+This means you can use FORCsensei on your laptop, but it will also readily scale up for use on clusters with a minimum of fuss.
 If you would like to run FORCsensei on your own HPC facility, please ask your HPC system administrator to contact us for advice. </p>